MOOT COURT

 The Reimels administrators work with Professor Jessica Webb and coordinate her fall LW3–Litigation/Appellate Advocacy course with the Moot Court Board's Theodore L. Reimel Moot Court Competition.
 The Reimels administrators are in charge of not only the logistics of the competition but also grading competitor briefs, providing feedback to Professor Webb on the competition problem prior to the fall semester and engaging with students in the 2L class competing in the competition.

-Director of Recruitment and Alumni Relations
+Director of Recruitment, Retention and Inclusion

 Students can attain membership on the Moot Court Board in one of two ways: